-Blog SEO + How to Optimize Your Posts
+Content Creation for CBD & Medical Cannabis Brands: Blog SEO + How to Optimise Your Posts

-However, this is only really the case if your blog posts use a variety of on-page SEO tactics, giving you more opportunities to rank in search engines and get customers to visit your site.
-In this article I will give you 10 actionable tips on how to optimize your posts for blog SEO.
+But, this is only really the case if your blog posts use a variety of on-page SEO tactics, giving you more opportunities to rank in search engines and get customers to visit your site.
+In this article I will give you 10 actionable tips on how to optimise your posts for blog SEO.